 Robert the Bruce was crowned king of Scots at Scone in 1306.
 According to tradition, the ceremony of crowning the monarch of Scotland was performed by a representative of Clan MacDuff, but Isabella, Countess of Buchan, their representitive arrived in Scone the day after the coronation of the king in March 1306.
 However, the Bruce agreed to be crowned for a second time the day after, as otherwise the ceremony would be seen as irregular, not being performed by a MacDuff.
 Isabella was later imprisoned in a suspended cage for four years by Edward I for this offence.Coronation of Robert the Bruce

-The abbey also held relics of the St Fergus and was a popular place of pilgrimage in the middle ages.
+The abbey also held relics of St Fergus and was a popular place of pilgrimage in the middle ages.
 Following the reformation, Scottish abbeys disappeared as institutions.
 In 1559 Scone Abbey itself became a victim of a mob from Dundee and was largely destroyed.
 In 1580 the abbey estates were granted to Lord Ruthven, later the Earl of Gowrie, who held estates around what is now called Huntingtower Castle.
-The Ruthvens rebuilt the Abbot's Palace of the old abbey as a grand residence, Scone Palace in 1808.
+The Ruthvens rebuilt the Abbot's Palace of the old abbey as a grand residence.

 The precise location of the abbey had long remained a mystery, but in 2007 archaeologists pinpointed the location using magnetic resonance imaging technology, which revealed the structure to have been somewhat larger than had been imagined.
 A stylised illustration of the Abbey on one of its seals suggests that it was a major Romanesque building, with a central tower crowned with a spire.
 In 2008 an archaeological dig at the Abbey revealed burials with three complete human skeletons.